Mansalu/PhraseCounter/README.md

 and merge words split accross line endings.
 Unicode characters are handled as well as ASCII.

-PhraseCounter uses n-grams composed from sequences of words to compute frequencies of word sequences.
+PhraseCounter uses n-grams composed from lists of words parsed from text to compute frequencies of word sequences.
 PhraseCounter is also capable of counting sequences of any size, and the n-gram windowing can be applied to generic sequences.